aws-observability/observability-best-practices/docs/en/guides/databases.md

 * Enable Performance Insights for all of your RDS and Aurora instances.
 * Use Performance Insights to identify performance bottlenecks and troubleshoot issues with your databases.
 * Use the query profiling feature of Performance Insights to identify slow-running queries and optimize database performance.
-Amazon Managed Grafana

-### Amazon Managed Grafana
-Amazon Managed Grafana is a fully managed service that makes it easy to visualize and analyze data from RDS and Aurora databases.
-Here are some best practices for using Amazon Managed Grafana:

-* Use Amazon Managed Grafana to create dashboards that provide insights into your database performance and health.
-* Use Amazon Managed Grafana to visualize data from CloudWatch Metrics, Enhanced Monitoring, and Performance Insights.
-* Use Amazon Managed Grafana to create alerts based on specific metrics, so you can be notified when performance issues arise.

 ### DevOps Guru for RDS